 Taxpayers in Nevada enjoy one of the most tax-friendly environments in the country.
 There is no state income tax in Nevada.
-Instead, the state collects most of its revenue through sales taxes, sin taxes (on alcohol and cigarettes) and taxes on the casino and hotel industries.
+Instead, the state collects most of its revenue through sales taxes, sin taxes on alcohol and cigarettes and taxes on the casino and hotel industries.
 While the Silver State has the one of the highest combined state and average local sales tax rates (8.14%), its average property tax rate is lower than the national average.

 Nevada Income Taxes